-Lakeside Modern Living Room — This bright white family room design is the perfect mix of modern, classic, and cozy.
+This bright white lakeside modern living room design is the perfect mix of modern, classic and cozy…

 If you were following along during the renovations on our townhome, you might recognize our old living room rug and general color scheme.

-Genesis CP knocked it out of the park with this room renovation, and it’s now the perfect lounging space and where we spend 90% of our time at home.
+Genesis CP knocked it out of the park with this room renovation.
+It’s now the perfect lounging space and where we spend 90% of our time at home.

 The before photos of this space are…drastically different to say the least!